jason-c-daniels/jason-c-daniels.net/general/_posts/2022-12-18-twitter-implosion.md

 ### Does He Even Care?
 No. He's been very up front about not giving two thoughts to how his actions impact others.
 He tries couching it in managerial doublespeak but the message is the same:
-"I'm legally<sup>*</sup> allowed to do this.
+"I'm legally<sup>3</sup> allowed to do this.
 So, stop picking on me."

 That's right, he cares more for being called a bad manager than if his behavior is causing problems.
 He cares so much so that he bans those who say it.
 (Those with large followings, for now.)

+Since his behavior bodes poorly for him, directly, it's very odd that he seems not to care.
+But that seems to be the case, given his behavior.

+### End Notes
+1. Mere minutes before I "clicked the publish button" Musk's team had removed the policy.
+This further underscores the volatility and chaos in his stay as owner.
+I chose not to re-edit the post until morning as it was my bedtime.
+On waking I decided an end not was more appropriate than removing the items.
+2. A replacement is all but inevitable.
+However, the odds are it won't be a drop-in, feature for feature replacement.
+Rebuilding the professional, community, and personal networks will take time.
-<sup>*</sup> The matter of legality he's thinking of is strictly within the USA.
-This is the
+3. The matter of legality he's thinking of is strictly within the USA.
+This is the incorrect focus.
-incorrect focus.
 Twitter is a company, that by its very nature does business internationally.
    The EU has laws that prohibit blocking competing social media.
 And since he's also crashing Tesla stocks (which he leveraged to buy Twitter) he's likely running afoul of US laws too.

-Since his behavior bodes poorly for him, directly, it's very odd that he seems not to care.
-But that seems to be the case, given his behavior.
+### Change Log
+- **2022-12-18 21:45 (US Central)** - Initially posted.
+- **2022-12-19 05:42 (US Central)** - Added TOC.
+Added end notes.
+Moved an item to end notes. _Other minor changes._